JosephSon505/Huddl/README.md

 	* You can use any text editor you want, but for javascript I find this the best because they have some dope extensions
 * Node.js: https://nodejs.org/en/
 * Postman: https://www.getpostman.com/
-	* You can use any app to test API. this is the one I use and am familiar with.
+	* You can use any app to test API.
+This is the one I use and am familiar with.
 Others are probably really similar / identical.
 Personal preference.

 ### Command Line Stuff